im-chinmayakumar/sql_retail_sales/README.md

 ORDER BY total_sales DESC
 LIMIT 5;

--- 9. Unique customers per category
+-- 9️⃣ Unique customer count per product category SELECT
-SELECT
     category,
     COUNT(DISTINCT customer_id) AS cnt_unique_cs
 FROM retail_sales
 GROUP BY category;

--- 10. Orders by time shift (Morning, Afternoon, Evening) WITH hourly_sales AS (
+-- 🔟 Total number of orders by time of day (shift) WITH hourly_sales AS (
     SELECT *,
         CASE